sanmatte/writeup_robotank/README.md

 >Every cyberwar has its robotank.
 >This is our robotank.

-The goal of the RoboTank challenge is to exploit the provided web interface in order to control a robot located on site, and find the flags placed in the room.
+The goal of the RoboTank challenge is to exploit the provided web interface in order to control a robot located on-site and find the flags placed in the room.
 Upon the initial login, every team was granted a coupon worth 5 credits.
 Through the web interface, teams could purchase actions for 5 credits each (or shields for 15 credits).

-On the main page, buttons allow to execute real-time actions on the robot.
+On the main page, buttons allow us to execute real-time actions on the robot.
 A button could be in one of three states:
 - **Disabled**: the action was owned by another team, so you couldn't buy it;
 - **Blue**: no one owned the action, so it could be bought (supposed you had sufficient balance);
 - **Green**: you were the owner and you could execute it.